AlpAydinoglu/starter-hugo-academic/content/publication/contact_aware_journal/index.md

 ---
-title: 'Real-Time Multi-Contact Model Predictive Control via ADMM'
+title: 'Stabilization of Complementarity Systems via Contact-Aware Controllers'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Philip Sieg
+  - Victor M. Preciado
   - Michael Posa

 # Author notes (optional)